- Written by Dr.Mehmet Demircioglu

 I use 30 days as a minimum because helmets create a stronger mechanical challenge than most daily activities.
 A helmet can compress the scalp, trap sweat, and rub the recipient area in a way that ordinary light clothing does not.

 This timing is consistent with my general hair transplant aftercare approach.
-Early recovery is not only about whether grafts are attached.
-It is also about skin condition, donor comfort, and avoiding preventable irritation.
+Early recovery does not end when grafts are attached.
+Skin condition, donor comfort, and preventable irritation still matter.

 For a loose helmet worn briefly after 4 to 5 weeks, the concern is different from a tight motorcycle helmet worn every day for commuting.
 The type of helmet matters.